besmirzanaj/ansible_role_avast_antivirus/README.md

 # ansible_role_avast_antivirus

-This role is to install the Avast Antivirus for Linux.
+This role can be used to install the Avast Antivirus for Linux.

 Official ocumentation for Avast Antivirus for Linux is located here - https://repo.avcdn.net/linux-av/doc/avast-techdoc.pdf